Introduction: Why the Table Spoon is an Underrated Hero in the Kitchen

 Dessert Spoon: Slightly smaller than the table spoon, the dessert spoon is ideal for eating desserts like cake, pudding, or mousse.

-Soup Spoon: Larger and rounder than the table spoon, this spoon is specifically designed for enjoying brothy soups or stews.
+Soup Spoon: This spoon, larger and rounder than a tablespoon, is specifically designed for enjoying brothy soups or stews.

 Serving Spoon: A larger spoon designed to serve larger portions of food, particularly from serving dishes.